wrattler/wrattler-design/data-store/data-store.md

 false}.”
-In practice, the domains are in fact such things as: “strings of ASCII characters of at length at most 1024,” “floating point numbers,” “fixed precision decimals with at most 10 digits before the decimal point and two digits after.”
+In practice, the domains are in fact such things as: “strings of ASCII characters of at length at most 1024,” “floating point numbers,” “fixed precision decimals with at most 10 digits before the decimal point and two digits after,” and so on.

 Each relation represents “a set of facts”, each fact asserting the truth of some “proposition” $P(C_1, \dotsc, C_n)$ where $P$ is an $n-$-ary predicate and the
-$C_i$ are elements of the domains (and the particular domains are fixed for each
+$C_i$ are elements of the domains in the header of the relation.
-$P$).

-There is given an algebra on relations which I won't detail, but roughly has unary and binary operations corresponding to the database notions of filtering (selecting rows), projection (selecting columns), and join.
+Finally, the operations of the algebra allow one to “deduce other facts from the ones given.”
+In applications, the language SQL roughly describes the algebra above.

 ## Problems

-The formalism above is somewhat unsatisfactory.
+The formalism above is somewhat unsatisfactory as a practical model of data.
+(Although, it's significantly better than a lot of other proposals!)
 In part, it may be that I have some of the formalism wrong.
 However, it's also true that in practice one frequently sees large variations on this model---such as “object-oriented databases”---which suggests that there is some unfulfilled need.[^date]

 [^date]: It's true that some practitioners, most notably Date and
-    Darwen,[^third-manifesto] assert that there would be no need for such extensions if only the relational theory were implemented correctly.
+    Darwen,[@the-third-manifesto] assert that there would be no need for such extensions if only the relational theory were implemented correctly.
 For whatever reason, they have not been able to persuade the database community of this.

-For example one might imagine that the language of facts would be (first-order) logic.
+For example, one might imagine that the language of facts would be (first-order) logic.
 But (a model of a particular) first-order logic doesn't talk about multiple domains, just a single “domain of discourse.”
 The arguments of a predicate may be filled with *any* term, not just an element of a specific domain.
 So perhaps the relational model is some kind of typed logic?

-The question of the nature of identity also seems perennially perplexing (at least to me).
+The nature of identity is perennially perplexing (at least to me).
 In first-order logic, there are constant symbols, standing for individuals.
 It is individuals (and functions of individuals) that appear in the arguments of predicates, rather than elements from a domain, as in the relational model.
 Thus, if, in the relational model, one wants to assert the existence of a particular person, such as Fred Flintstone, one must create a relation (of persons, perhaps) whose domains are collectively sufficient as to uniquely identify Fred Flintstone amongst all other persons.
 In practice, such domains are not always available (or at least obvious) and it is common to find onself having two persons whom the known facts fail to individuate.

 Suppose there are two persons about whom the known facts are identical.
 Such persons cannot be distinct tuples in a relation expressing the known facts,